twutils/twutils/README.md

 This keys will be used later to authenticate users and to be used as an access point for TwUtils.

-Consumer API Keys will be used in the `.env` file.
+Consumer API Keys will be used in the `.env` file, [4.
+Updating Environment Variables (Twitter OAuth)](#4-updating-environment-variables-twitter-oauth).

 > Note: Do not forget to **"Enable Sign in with Twitter"** while creating the applications.